 If the judge denied your motion, filing the same motion again within a short period of time is very likely going to give you the same results.
 Especially with custody or parenting time motions, you will need to show a change in circumstances or proper cause before you may bring the motion again.
 If you file a motion without having a proper basis, Michigan court rules provide that the judge may sanction you.

-Prepare for your hearings
+Prepare for Your Hearings

 Many judges’ caseloads exceed the time they have available each day to thoroughly review everything.
 This means that the judge only has limited time to hear each case.
 If your spouse provided the judge with significant evidence ahead of the hearing and you did not, you may not receive the time necessary to discuss an equal amount of your evidence.

-Be respectful.
+Be Respectful.

 We get it.
 When a judge rules against you, you want to walk away angry.
 You should not.
 There is no benefit, and it will hurt your case if you make snide comments.

-Get a second opinion
+Get a Second Opinion

 Changing your trial strategy may be necessary and beneficial once you lose several key motions.
 Get a second opinion from another attorney on how they would handle your case.

-Contact a Kraayeveld Law Office P.C Attorney Today
+Contact a Kraayeveld Family Law Attorney Today

-If you have questions about your case, contact us online 24/7 or give us a call at 616-285-0808 to discuss if you are on the best path possible to a successful outcome in your case.
+If you have questions about your case, contact us online 24/7 or give us a call at 616-201-3301 to discuss if you are on the best path possible to a successful outcome in your case.
 We look forward to hearing from you.